 Developments of InGaN-based double hetero-structure high brightness blue LEDs and future lighting

-7th Ludwig Boltzmann Forum, 20th February 2015, Austrian Embassy in Tokyo
+keynote talk given at the 7th Ludwig Boltzmann Forum, Austrian Embassy in Tokyo, 20th February 2015

 Why Shuji Nakamura’s Nobel Prize is “for the invention of efficient blue light-emitting diodes which has enabled bright and energy-saving white light sources” and not for “development of mass production technology of blue LEDs”

 The Royal Swedish Academy of Sciences awarded the Nobel Prize of Physics 2014 to Isamu Akasaki (1/3), Hiroshi Amano (1/3) and Shuji Nakamura (1/3), “for the invention of efficient blue light-emitting diodes which has enabled bright and energy-saving white light sources“

 In an interview for the Japanese Mainichi-Shinbun, the Chairman of the Nobel Prize Committee in Physics, Professor Per Delsing summarized the key discoveries of each Nobel Laureate from the point of view of the Nobel Prize Committee in Physics:

 - Isamu Akasaki: High quality GaN with AlN buffer

 - Hiroshi Amano: Demonstration of GaN pn junction

 - Shuji Nakamura: Many contributions to achieve a practical level of high efficient blue LEDs

 The discovery of blue GaN LEDs is a discovery in the field of Physics achieved by three people, their contributions are: